wso2/aws-cicd-deployment-scripts/README.md

 This repository contains cloudformation templates for CICD pipeline to deploy WSO2 products in Amazon Web Services(AWS).

-For each of the product staging and production cloudformation templates are available.
+For each of the product devlopment, staging and production cloudformation templates are available.

+   - _cf-dev.yaml_ - Cloud formation template for Development environment

+   - _cf-staging.yaml_ - Cloud formation template for Staging environment

+   - _cf.yaml_ - Cloud formation template for Production environment

 The cloudformation templates use the following AMI's to provision the deployment.